mediafoundation/media-sdk/README.md

 ```

 ## Usage

-### Create a new media sdk instance
+### Create a New Media SDK Instance

-To create an instance of the media sdk, you must provide the following parameters.
+To create an instance of the Media SDK, you must provide the following parameters:

-- privateKey: string // Used to create clients.
-Could be not provided and provide a walletClient instead.
+- `privateKey`: string // Used to create clients.
+Can be omitted if providing a walletClient instead.
 Provide it without the 0x prefix.
-- chainOptions: ChainOptions // Options for the chain.
-If non provided a default one will be used.
+- `chainOptions`: ChainOptions // Options for the chain.
+If none provided, a default one will be used.
-- rpcUrl: string // RPC url for the chain.
+- `rpcUrl`: string // RPC url for the chain.
-- walletClient: WalletClient // Optional wallet client.
+- `walletClient`: WalletClient // Optional wallet client.
 If not provided, a new one will be created using the private key.

 #### Example

 Using a private key instead of a client.

 ```javascript
 const sdk = new MediaSdk("PRIVATE_KEY",
     {